-The J.L.
-Bedsole Drug Information Center (DIC) is a unit within the Clinical Affairs and Outreach division.
+The Massey Palmer Bedsole, Sr. Drug Information Center (DIC) is a unit within the Division of Clinical Affairs and Outreach.
 The primary mission of the DIC is to improve patient care in the state of Alabama.
 This is accomplished by providing on-demand consultative services, generally free of charge, to Alabama health professionals on any aspect of drugs, drug therapy, and pharmacy practice.
 The DIC provides these services live from 8 a.m. to 5 p.m., Monday through Friday, and via voice mail, email and website requests.

 The DIC is well equipped with subscriptions to approximately 50 medical and pharmacy journals and newsletters, and about 400 volumes of texts and reference books.
 In addition, there is access to comprehensive electronic drug databases including Micromedex, Clinical Pharmacology, Facts and Comparisons eAnswers and Lexi-Comp.
 The Auburn University Libraries provide a large collection of biomedical books and journals, as well as extensive access to literature search systems and databases such as Medline and International Pharmaceutical Abstracts.
 The DIC also has a partnership with the University of South Alabama Biomedical Library and its extensive literature resources.

 Two drug information specialist pharmacists with extensive training and experience in drug information services staff the center.
 Fourth-year student pharmacists (P4), perform many of the center’s services under the direct supervision of the faculty specialists.
 Every question or request is thoroughly researched, resources vetted, and responses written and well documented.